decalage2/oletools/oletools/README.rst

 File
 Format) <http://en.wikipedia.org/wiki/Compound_File_Binary_Format>`_,
-such as Microsoft Office documents or Outlook messages, mainly for malware analysis and debugging.
+such as Microsoft Office documents or Outlook messages, mainly for malware analysis, forensics and debugging.
 It is based on the `OleFileIO\_PL <http://www.decalage.info/python/olefileio>`_ parser.
 See `http://www.decalage.info/python/oletools <http://www.decalage.info/python/oletools>`_ for more info.